3P1CBOSS84/Quickshop-2.0/README.md

 # Quickshop-2.0
-Expands upon the origina; Quickshop for CMS2018
+Expands upon the original Quickshop for CMS2018